.

 Empire of the Sikhs Exhibition -Brunei Gallery

-Back beyond pre covid-19 days, the UK Punjab Heritage Society put on an altogether impressive exhibition covering the story of the Sikh Empire from 1799-1849 with an exhibition at the Brunei Gallery, part of the SOAS campus.
+The UK Punjab Heritage Society put on an altogether impressive exhibition covering the story of the Sikh Empire from 1799-1849 with an exhibition at the Brunei Gallery, part of the SOAS campus.

 The Exhibition ran with more than 100 objects and artworks including personal items of Maharaja Ranjit Singh.
 Known as Sher-E-Punjab.
 One of the star items on display is his armlet which was on loan from the Royal Collection.
 Queen Victoria was presented with the Armlet in 1850.